hakimkal/backend-coding-challenge/solution/README.md

 User Story 4:

-VAT is calculated on front end. note that the conversion to GBP is done at the backend hence all conversion is in the default currency entered by the user.
+VAT is calculated on front end. note that the conversion to GBP is done at the backend hence VAT calculation is in the default currency entered by the user. e.g 84.56 Eur has a [20%]  VAT of 14.09 EUR but will only be converted to GBP at the backend.